zth/rescript-relay/reason-relay-documentation/docs/getting-started.md

 > Using VSCode?
 Our [dedicated VSCode extension](vscode-extension) will run the Relay compiler for you automatically.
 Check it out!

 The Relay compiler is really awesome.
-If you're interested there's plenty more to read about the compiler and how ReasonRelay uses it [here](the-compiler).
+If you're interested there's plenty more to read about the compiler and how RescriptRelay uses it [here](the-compiler).

 ## Setting up the Relay environment